19hours/sg-statutes/Acts/Income Tax Act.md

 Provided that —

+(i) where the sum of —

-(i) where the contributions to any approved pension or provident fund or society under paragraph (g) and this paragraph do not exceed $5,000, the total deductions allowable under paragraph (g) and this paragraph shall not exceed $5,000, and where such contributions exceed $5,000 no deduction shall be allowed in respect of premiums for life insurance;
+(A) the contributions to any approved pension or provident fund or society under paragraph (g) and this paragraph; and

+(B) the deduction allowed to the individual under paragraph (q),

+does not exceed $5,000, then the total deductions allowable under paragraph (g) and this paragraph shall not exceed the difference between $5,000 and the amount of the deduction referred to in sub-paragraph (B);

+[Act 27/2009, wef Y/A 2011 & Sub Ys/A:2009-ACT-27]

+(ia) where the sum referred to in sub-paragraph (i) exceeds $5,000, then no deduction shall be allowed under paragraph (g) in respect of premiums for life insurance;

+[Act 27/2009, wef Y/A 2011 & Sub Ys/A:2009-ACT-27]

 (ii) the total deductions allowable under paragraph (g) and this paragraph in respect of contributions to any approved pension or provident fund or society shall not exceed $26,393 or such other amount as may be prescribed where the deduction allowable under paragraph (g) is less than $26,393 or such other amount as may be prescribed in respect of such contributions;